devgeeks/devgeeks.github.io/_posts/2017-05-25-yet-another-new-blog.md

 ---
 {% include JB/setup %}

-I have been unhappy with my infrastructure for a long time, but never quite unhappyi enough to change it.
+I have been unhappy with my infrastructure for a long time, but never quite unhappy enough to change it.

 Until now.